nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Set a new team: `set team`

 It is a busy semester, and you have multiple teams that you need to manage.
-Not to worry, you can change the team you are managing using the `set team` command.
+You can change the team you are managing using the `set team` command.

 The `set team` command allows you to change the [currently selected team](#current-team-section) to a new team from